 - Ask About Games is a site where parents can keep up to date with the latest games, see which are the most popular, and find out about age ratings and parental controls.

 - An NSPCC guide covers choosing the device and setting up parental controls on a game.

 - NSPCC also publish a useful guide to Minecraft where you can minimise risks by going on as a single player in creative mode.

 Find safe sites for children with autism

 Ideally find a game which operates through a 'white listed' server.
-This is an online walled garden where to play people have to apply and have their details logged.
+This is an online walled garden where people have to apply to play and have their details logged.

 Safecraft is a UK site and is open to any parents who are concerned about safety for their children online.